Chemistry of Earth Processes Literature Review

 Thermodynamics

-Thermodynamics is the study of energy and its transformations.
-It can be used to predict the direction and extent of chemical reactions, as well as the stability of minerals and fluids in the Earth's crust.
-Key concepts in thermodynamics include energy, entropy, and the Gibbs free energy.
+Thermodynamics studies energy and its transformations.
+It predicts the direction and extent of chemical reactions, and the stability of minerals and fluids in Earth's crust.
+Key concepts include energy, entropy, and Gibbs free energy.

 Kinetics

-Kinetics is the study of the rates of chemical reactions.
-It can be used to determine how quickly minerals form and dissolve, as well as the rates of other Earth processes such as weathering and erosion.
-Key concepts in kinetics include reaction rates, rate laws, and activation energy.
+Kinetics studies the rates of chemical reactions.
+It determines how quickly minerals form and dissolve, and the rates of processes like weathering and erosion.
+Key concepts include reaction rates, rate laws, and activation energy.

 Equilibrium

-Equilibrium is a state of balance in which the forward and reverse reactions in a chemical system occur at the same rate.
-Equilibrium is important in the Earth's crust because it dictates the composition of minerals and fluids.
-Key concepts in equilibrium include the equilibrium constant and the law of mass action.
+Equilibrium is a state of balance where forward and reverse reactions occur at the same rate.
+It dictates the composition of minerals and fluids in Earth's crust.
+Key concepts include the equilibrium constant and the law of mass action.

 Equipment and Techniques